sabuein/ghost-themes/swifton-databases/README.md

 1. **Modern, Professional Aesthetic**

-1. Clean blue color scheme that conveys trust and professionalism
+1. Clean blue colour scheme that conveys trust and professionalism
 2. Consistent layout across all pages
 3. Responsive design that works on all devices